 - After spreading, cover the pot with a plastic cover containing holes to allow airflow and capture moisture.

-- Lastly, place the container near a warm, bright area with a temperature of 60-75ºF.
+- Lastly, place the container near a warm, bright area at 60-75ºF.

 Lemon Lime Maranta for Sale

 Look for the sites below to bring the new Lemon Lime Maranta home.

 If you wish to add Maranta’s cousins to your home, choose anyone from 15 types of Prayer Plants.

 The amalgam-patterned foliage of the Lemon Lime Maranta adds a fantastic look to any landscape.